tjhiry29/SlothBot/README.md

 # Commands:
 - `-commmands` displays a list of commands.
-- `-play 'youtubelink'` Will queue video and play if the queue is empty.
+- `-play 'youtubelink or query'` Will queue video and play if the queue is empty.
     - Ensure that the `youtubelink` looks something like:  https://youtube.com/watch?v=x where 'x' is the video code.
 - `-stop` stops the current video and moves to the next if any.
 - `-next` stops the current video and moves to the next if any.
-- `-vol` has one optional argument.
+- `-vol (volume or empty)` has one optional argument.
 If an argument is passed and is valid it sets the volume.
 Otherwise it prints the volume.